Short rows: method

 Following the purple arrow, you will now purl the stitches together, working through the BLUE stitch first.
 The reason to purl them together in this position is to force the blue stitch to the fabric surface in an untwisted manner, while forcing the pink turn-loop behind, where it cannot be seen.

 Are you having trouble purling these together from this position?
-It is admittedly awkward, so if you need further help, please click on this link, and scroll to the part about "Left-leaning purl decreases" also called "slip-slip-knit" (ssp).
+It is admittedly awkward, so if you need further help, please click on this link, and scroll to the part about "Left-leaning purl decreases" also called "slip-slip-purl" (ssp).
 This identical situation of purling two stitches together from the left-arm-forward, second-stitch-first position is covered in great detail at the link.

 After ssp'ing together the blue stitch with the pink wrap, work to the end of the row, and turn again.
 The fabric is now worked further in the usual manner.
 As shown in illustration 3e, unwrapping the turn-loops by lifting them off the necks of their neighbors, then k2tog'ing/ssp'ing them together with these neighbors makes a beautiful fabric.